biolab/orange3-datafusion/doc/widgets/movieratings.rst

 it gives you instant access to the data.

 .. figure:: images/MovieRatings-stamped.png
-   :alt: Movie Ratings widget

-   Movie Ratings widget

 1. Select a subset of movies for which you would like to obtain user
    ratings:

    -  **fraction of movies** will output a specified fraction of movies selected uniformly at random from the entire database.
    -  **time period** will output all the movies released in a specified time period

 2. Click *Apply* to commit the changes.

 Example